DavidM-Fox/robin-hood-CLI/README.md

 # robin-hood-cli
 A command-line interface (CLI) proof of concept written in Python for the Robinhood web app.
-The current functionality is limited but can easily be expanded upon.
+The current functionality is limited but can easily be expanded upon by adding a command for each of the Robinhood API functions.
 To use the CLI, the following libraries are required:

 * [click](https://github.com/pallets/click)
 * [robin_stocks](https://github.com/jmfernandes/robin_stocks)